varsh99/Stock_man/README.md

-if the choice is A: then the function stock-entry is called. if the choice is B: then the function stock-addn is called. if the choice is C: then the function stock-remaining is called. if the choice is D: then the function profit-calc is called. else default block is executed.
+if the choice is A: then the function stock-entry is called. if the choice is B: then the function stock-addn is called. if the choice is C: then the function stock-remaining is called. if the choice is D: then the function balance-calc is called. else default block is executed.

 The corresponding code for performing the functionalities are described in the function definition.